mindfultatiana/CybersecurityROI/README.md

 ### Zero Trust Implementation Plan:
 - What level of zero trust implementation are they considering?
 - Timeline for rollout?
-- Expected effectiveness based on their specific environmen
+- Expected effectiveness based on their specific environment?

 ## Realistic Example Values:
 For a mid-sized renewable energy utility:
 - Attack Surface Size: 2,500 endpoints
 - Zero Trust Effectiveness: 75% (0.75)
 - Custom Breach Cost: $8,000,000